craftingcity/The-Known-World/Junie's Characters/Dante Fukili.md

 		- 2x Secreclude Propital Injectors
 		- 50x Sealed Rations (1+ Year Old)

-We push all the Unopened Darksteel Crates, unclaimed Weapons & Armor into one building, then lock it behind us.
+We push all the Unopened Darksteel Crates, unclaimed Weapons & Armor into one building, then lock it behind us after we take a long rest.
+We're headed through the Base.

 ## Important Knowledge